lexoliu/ibdp-ee/Benchmark/README.md

 - `install_server.sh` – Installs Java, Maven, Go, Rust, and curl on Linux/macOS
   hosts that will run the services and manager.
-- `install_client.sh` – Installs Python 3 and k6 on the machine that will run
+- `install_client.sh` – Installs Python 3, required Python libraries
-  the benchmark client.
+  (`matplotlib`, `numpy`), and k6 on the machine that will run the benchmark client.

 ## Components